retifrav/scraps/_linux/kubernetes.md

 So here `123.321.123.321` is that `SERVER-PUBLIC-IP-ADDRESS` from the URL.

 Don't forget to open/enable that port in your cloud provider / web-hoster network settings for that VM (*and probably also allow it in system's firewall*).

+But quite obviously, it is rarely (*if ever*) a good idea to expose your cluster to the entire internet by binding to `0.0.0.0`.

 #### Access via SSH tunnel